dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The media types SHOULD be one of the following strings:

     * "text/plain"
     * "audio/x-wav"
     * "audio/x-mp3"
     * "audio/x-mp4"
     * "audio/ogg"
     * "video/x-mp4"
     * "video/ogg"

 TODO: What about multi-part MIME for email?

 ### filename

-It is someimte useful to preserve the name of the file which originally contained this peice of dialog.
+It is sometimes useful to preserve the name of the file which originally contained this peice of dialog.
 This can be done in the filename parameter.

 * filename: "String" (optional)